hyunmoon/wordcrypt/README.md

     5. `-l : Encrypt the lines containing the specific string ex) -l "str1" "str2" "str3"`
     6. `-i : Input file (if no -i switch, the program will read from the standard input)`
     7. `-o : Outout file (if no -o switch, the program will write to the standard output)`

+For Example,
+If you would like to encrypt some specific phone numbers contained in a text file you can do:
+`python wordcrypt.py -s "540-111-2222" "540-333-4444" -i input.txt -o output.txt`

+If you would like to encrypt every line that contains phone numbers you can do:
+`python wordcrypt.py -l "phone" -i input.txt -o output.txt`

 ## Useful Commands
 To highlight the encrypted part, add the following at the end of command line after a space
     `| grep '\_\_\[.*\]\_\_'`